Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/05-Prime-Factor-FFT/README.md

 end
 ```

-The full suite of Matlab models illustrating the operation of the PFA transforms is given in the `matlab` folder of the repo.
+The full suite of MATLAB models illustrating the operation of the PFA transforms is given in the `matlab` folder of the repo.

 ### I/O Permutations (2D Case)